dodolab/TSPSolver/README.md

 #### Architecture
 - architecture-wise, the project follows a hybrid object-oriented approach with functional programming where it came in handy
-- all algorithms are implemented as generators, so that they can be easily interrupted
+- **all algorithms are implemented as generators**, so that they can be easily interrupted
 - the whole flow is implemented as a state machine (`runner.ts`) that can run either inside an EventLoop (implemented by `CanvasRenderer`) or during a single loop (implemented by PerformanceLooper for performance tests)
 - every single state represents one part of the flow
   - for instance, `ExploreState` will initialize the algorithm, repeatedly call its generator, and return back reporting data that will be used by the `CanvasRenderer`